Caltech-IPAC/firefly/docs/fftools-overview.md

 ###Inline Image Viewer

-The following methods and objects available on `firefly` object to create an fits image viewer.
 `firefly.makeImageViewer(div,group)` - Create a new ImageViewer object in the specified div.
     parameters:

 | Parameter  | Description |